 Individual Taxpayer Identification Number (ITIN)

-An ITIN is a tax ID that is used by individuals who must have a tax ID but do not qualify to apply for an SSN.
-At WashU, this typically applies to foreign nationals who will be receiving a stipend as opposed to a salary or a wage.
+An ITIN is a U.S. taxpayer ID used by individuals who must have a tax ID but do not qualify for an SSN.
+At WashU, this typically applies to foreign nationals who will be receiving a stipend as opposed to a wage (i.e. hourly or salary wage).

 Learn more about the ITIN application process.